- Great design

 Get news, competitions and special offers direct to your inbox

-Google Home – Music
+Google Home – Smart home

 When comparing audio playback on Home and Echo, both have their pros and cons.
-Google Home offers meatier bass and a more rounded sound, but the Echo goes much louder.
+Google Home offers meatier bass and a more rounded sound, but the new Echo goes much louder.
 Google Home’s 100% volume wasn’t as loud as I’d expected it to be, and once you get to about 70% it starts to feel a little distorted.

 Pairing with services such as Spotify, Google Play Music, YouTube and TuneIn was easily accomplished within the Home app, which also enables you to choose a preferred provider.
 There’s a quirky range of voice commands for accessing news, playlists and podcasts from all of those services, too.